wistia/wistia-open-docs/_posts/bandwidth.md

 ## How to Cut Down Bandwidth

-*Finally, the part you're all waiting for!
-(I know you scrolled here first.)*

 Constantly hitting or exceeding your bandwidth limits?
 That's the pits!
-Here's some tips of staving off the disaster that can be overage bills.
+Here's some tips of staving off big overage bills.

 ### Video Quality

 One of the easiest ways to help conserve bandwidth is to change your Video Quality in Account Settings.
-This is a universal change for all of your videos, everywhere they live in the vastness of space--I mean the Internet.
+This is a universal change for all of your videos, everywhere they live on the internet.

 To conserve bandwidth you'll want to lower the Video Quality.
 [Here's a quick overview about how ]